+Other options
-On the right, you can adjust how the status window of the backup progress is to be displayed.
-If Close after delay or Wait for prompt only on errors is selected, you can in addition adjust the display time.

-The checkboxes below let you select wether the tasks of the group shall be processed sequentially or in parallel and wether the Personal Backup splash screen shall be displayed on program start or not.

-In the field to the bottom left, a directory name can be entered.
-During backup all log files will be saved at this location.
-If nothing is specified, the log files will be written to the default log directory of the backup user (e.g. C:\users\BackupUser\AppData\Roaming\PersBackup5).
+- Status window: You can adjust how the status window of the backup progress is to be displayed.
+If Close after delay or Wait for prompt only on errors is selected, you can in addition adjust the display time. - Behavior of Personal Backup: The checkboxes below let you select whether the Personal Backup splash screen shall be displayed on program start and whether the end of a backup shall be signaled to the user by playing a sound or not. - Parallel processing of tasks: You can select whether the tasks of the group shall be processed sequentially or in parallel (for example useful in multi-core processor systems). - Log directory: If a directory name is specified, during backup all log files will be saved at this location.
+Consider that the backup user needs right permissions to this directory.
+If nothing is specified, the log files will be written to the default log directory of the backup user (e.g. C:\users\BackupUser\AppData\Roaming\PersBackup6\).

+On the right,

+In the field to the bottom left,